Go and read the excellent blog post from Cloudflare on their recent outage if you haven’t already.

 If we look at the kinds of issues found, data from a 2017 Google blog post the breakdown is interesting.

-As you can see a very large proportion are buffer overflows, manual memory management issues like use after free, and the “ubsan“ category, which is all the stuff in C or C++ code that if you happen to write it the compiler can turn your program into hot garbage if it feel like it.
+As you can see a very large proportion are buffer overflows, manual memory management issues like use after free, and the “ubsan“ category, which is all the stuff in C or C++ code that if you happen to write it the compiler can turn your program into hot garbage if it feels like it.
 Memory safety is still a major cause of errors, as you can see if you follow the @LazyFishBarrel twitter account.
 Note that the majority of projects are still not running comprehensive automated testing for these issues, and this problem is rapidly increasing.
 Note that there are two factors at play: first, memory errors are an easier target than many other sorts of errors to find with current tooling, but second there is a huge codebase that has huge numbers of these errors.

 Microsoft Security Response Center also just released a blog post with some more numbers.
 While ostensibly about Microsoft’s gradually increasing coding in Rust, the important quote is that “~70% of the vulnerabilities Microsoft assigns a CVE each year continue to be memory safety issues”.